Merck Manual

 View Patient Education

 Gastroesophageal reflux is the movement of gastric contents into the esophagus.
-Gastroesophageal reflux disease (GERD) is reflux that causes complications such as irritability, respiratory problems, and poor growth.
-Diagnosis is often made clinically, including by trial of dietary change, but some infants require an upper gastrointestinal series, use of esophageal pH and impedance probes, and sometimes endoscopy.
+It may be physiologic or pathologic.
+When pathologic, it is also known as gastroesophageal reflux disease (GERD).
+GERD is reflux that causes complications such as irritability, respiratory problems, and poor growth.
+Diagnosis is often made clinically and could include a trial of dietary change or in some instances a trial of acid-suppressing medication, but some infants require an upper gastrointestinal contrast x-ray series, use of esophageal pH and impedance probes, and sometimes endoscopy.
 Gastroesophageal reflux requires only reassurance.
-Treatment of GERD begins with modification of feeding and after-feeding positioning; some infants require acid-suppressing drugs such as proton pump inhibitors or H2 blockers.
-Antireflux surgery is rarely needed.
+Treatment of GERD begins with modification of feeding and after-feeding positioning; some infants require acid-suppressing medications such as proton pump inhibitors or H2 blockers.
+Antireflux surgery is needed only for the most severe cases.

-Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding.
-Incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
+Gastroesophageal reflux occurs in almost all infants, manifesting as wet burps after feeding and/or spit-ups (the non-forceful return of milk or gastric contents to the esophagus, pharynx, and mouth).
+The incidence of gastroesophageal reflux increases between 2 months and 6 months of age (likely due to an increased volume of liquid at each feeding) and then starts to decrease after 7 months.
 Gastroesophageal reflux resolves in about 85% of infants by 12 months and in 95% by 18 months.
-Gastroesophageal reflux disease (GERD), that is, reflux that causes complications, is much less common.
+Gastroesophageal reflux disease (GERD), ie, reflux that causes complications, is much less common.

 Etiology of Reflux in Infants